Deighton Associates Ltd.

 Service Animal is an animal for a person with a disability, if it is readily apparent that the animal is used by the person for reasons relating to his/her disability; or if the person provides a letter from a physician or nurse confirming that the person requires the animal for reasons relating to the disability.

-Dignity ensure persons with disabilities are provided with services in a manner that will allow them to maintain self-respect and the respect of others.
+Dignity ensures persons with disabilities are provided with services in a manner that will allow them to maintain self-respect and the respect of others.

-Independence ensure persons with disabilities have the right to work on their own and can do things in their own way.
+Independence ensures persons with disabilities have the right to work on their own and can do things in their own way.

-Equal Opportunity ensure persons with disabilities have the same chances, options, benefits, and results as others.
+Equal Opportunity ensures persons with disabilities have the same chances, options, benefits, and results as others.

 Policy Statement